csound/manual/README.md

 The easiest way to install DocBook is probably through [Homebrew](https://brew.sh).
 To install Homebrew, follow the instructions at https://brew.sh.
 Then, enter `brew install docbook docbook-xsl` in a Terminal.

-Make note of the XSL install directory as you might need it to pass it to make to build.
-(As of macOS 10.14.3, brew installs XSL in `/usr/local/Cellar/docbook-xsl/1.79.1/docbook-xsl`).

 To install Pygments v2.3 or later, enter in Terminal